-Pipeline integrity surveys and vegetation maintenance may identify areas along the rights-of-way where permanent erosion control devices need to be repaired or additional erosion control devices may be needed.
+Pipeline integrity surveys and vegetation maintenance may identify areas along the right-of-way where permanent erosion control devices need to be repaired or additional erosion control devices may be needed.
 If problem areas are evident, erosion control devices will be repaired or installed, as necessary, and the right-of-way will be stabilized to prevent future degradation.
+USFS staff will be advised of planned erosion control repairs, re-installations, or additions.

-Major Maintenance Work
+2.2.2 Major Maintenance Work